gatsbyjs/gatsby/docs/blog/2017-10-20-from-wordpress-to-developing-in-react-starting-to-see-it/index.md

 tags: ["React", "getting-started", "wordpress"]
 ---

-As a front-end designer I've always prided myself on being a HTML and CSS specialist.
+As a frontend designer I've always prided myself on being a HTML and CSS specialist.
 My use of JavaScript has been limited to animations and DOM manipulation.
 However, at
 [Indigo Tree](https://indigotree.co.uk "Indigo Tree: We Build Awesome Websites")